-(1) b.
-Educational Reimbursement Plan
+B. Educational Reimbursement Plan

 The educational reimbursement program encourages personal development through formal education so that employees can maintain and improve job related skills or enhance their ability to compete for reasonably attainable jobs within the City of Pensacola.
 Individual courses that are part of a degree, licensing, or certification program must be related to the employees current job duties or a foreseeable future position.
-The City of Pensacola may reimburse employees for the costs of obtaining undergraduate or graduate degrees with the City of Pensacola.
+The City of Pensacola may reimburse employees for the costs of obtaining undergraduate or graduate degrees in a position with the City of Pensacola.
 Employees should contact Human Resources for more information about educational reimbursement.

-Employees requesting educational reimbursement must prior to registration, submit an application for reimbursement on the Application for Education Benefits Form (PF-202), to the department director for approval prior to class registration.
-The department director will determine if funds have been budgeted and are currently available in the department's budget.
+Employees requesting educational reimbursement must prior to registration, submit an application for reimbursement on the Application for Education Benefits Form (PF-202), to the Director/Administrator for approval prior to class registration.
+The Director/Administrator will determine if funds have been budgeted and are currently available in the Department's/Division's budget.
 The City will budget \$30,000 toward the educational reimbursement annual total for members of the all three FOP collective bargaining units (Officer, Sgt, and Lt).
 If 75% of the funds are allocated during a fiscal year, the Pensacola Police Department Budget Planning Specialist will notify the FOP Lodge 71 President.
 Each course must be part of a curriculum related to an employee's present position with the City of a reasonable promotional objective as determined by the Chief Human Resources Officer.
-Once this determination has been made, then the approved request form (PF 202) will be submitted by the department director to the Human Resources Division, before course registration commences.
+Once this determination has been made, then the approved request form (PF 202) will be submitted by the Director/Administrator to the Human Resources Office, before course registration commences.